sbunivedu/eopl3_notes/chapter2/examples.md

 ; (apply-env e 'z) => apply-env: No binding for z
 ```

+## 2.3 Interfaces for Recursive Data Types

+We will make `occurs-free?` more readable by introducing an interface for lambda calculus expressions.
 Our interface will have constructors and two kinds of observers: predicates and extractors.

 The constructors are:
 ```
 var-exp : Var → Lc-exp